-Significance: The valuation of new construction can be an indicator of one facet of Phoenix's economic strength because it reflects the permit value of new construction projects.
+Significance: The valuation of new construction is an indicator of one facet of Phoenix's economic strength because it reflects the permit value of new construction projects.

 Current Year: Planning and Development is projecting an increase in overall construction permit valuation for 2018-19 versus the prior year due to the large number of major projects started in 2017-18.
 Valuations are predicted to remain above the three year average based on state projections of 2% population growth in Maricopa County and continued recovery of the residential market.
-Peak year is N/A because the current fiscal year is the peak year for September data.